yenoiwesa/homebridge-daikin-airbase/README.md

 | Parameter  | Type                    | Default | Note                                                                                                                                                                                  |
 | ---------- | ----------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `hostname` | String or Array(String) | `null`  | **Optional** - The hostname(s) on your local network of the Daikin Airbase modules (e.g. `192.168.1.10`).
 Supports a single hostname as `String` or multiple hostnames in an `Array`. |

-# Limitation

-This plugin does not support setting the aircon into **Dry** or **Fan** mode as these are not supported natively by Homekit (they cannot be mapped to a control in the Home app).

 # Contribute